Living Well with a Disability

 Nurture the important relationships in your life.
 Now, more than ever, staying connected is important.
 Spending time with family and friends will help you stay positive, healthy, and hopeful.
 Sometimes, you may need a shoulder to cry on or someone to vent to.
 But don't discount the importance of setting aside your disability from time to time and simply having fun.

-Joing a disability support group.
+Joining a disability support group.
 One of the best ways to combat loneliness and isolation is to participate in a support group for people dealing with similar challenges.
 You'll quickly realize you're not alone.
-That realization alone goes a long way.
-You'll also benefit from the collected wisdom of the group.
+Just that realization goes a long way.
+You'll also benefit from the collective wisdom of the group.
 Support groups are a great place to share struggles, solutions, and encouragement.

-Accepting help doesn't make you weak.
-In fact, it can make you stronger, especially if your refusal to get needed assistance is delaying your progress or making you worse either physically or emotionally.
+Accepting help doesn’t make you weak.
+In fact, it can make you stronger, especially if your refusal to seek out needed assistance is delaying your progress or making you worse, either physically or emotionally.
 Let go of the fear that asking for support will inspire pity.
 Allow the people who care about you to pitch in.
-Not only you will benefit, it will make them feel better!
+Not only will you benefit, it will also make them feel better!

 Consider talking to a mental health professional.
 Having someone to talk to about what you're going through can make a huge difference.
-While loved ones can be a great support in this way, you may also want to consider talking to a therapist.
+While loved ones can provide great support in this way, you may also want to consider talking to a therapist.
 The right therapist can help you process the changes you're facing, work through your grief, and reframe your outlook in a more positive, realistic way.

 Find things to do that give you meaning and purpose